aaronrucker990/vpn-config-and-observ/README.md

 <img src="https://i.imgur.com/hx4TXLv.jpg" height="80%" width="80%" alt="VPN logo"/>
 </p>

-<h1>Configuring and Observing a VPN within a Virtual Envoirment</h1>
+<h1>Configuring and Observing a VPN within a Virtual Machine</h1>
-This tutorial outlines the implementation of configuring and observing, a VPN within a Virtual Envoirment.<br />
+This tutorial outlines the implementation of configuring and observing, a VPN within a Virtual Machine.<br />

 <h2>Environments and Technologies Used</h2>